 Grapefruit is a super uplifting and happy essential oil!
 It’s also thought to help with fat deposits and cellulite.
 Used with Rosemary, it is a great combination for acne or especially oily skin.

-Lavender is arguably the most used essential oil scent in soap making!
+Lavender is arguably one of the most used essential oil scents in soap making!
 It’s inexpensive (relatively), and it smells wonderful.
 It is highly relaxing and soothing to the skin.

 Hey!
 I've Got to Tell You Something!

 I know I'm in the middle of this wonderful list, but I'm so excited because my eBook on How to Make Hot Process Soap and directions for how to customize it for YOUR tastes is ready in the shop!
 It's 90 pages of everything you need to know to make your very own moisturizing, natural hot process soap!
 I hope you'll check it out!

 Now, back to the list!